 The Small-scale Renewable Energy Scheme creates a financial incentive for individuals and small businesses to install small generation units, solar water heaters and air source heat pumps.
-Eligibility requirements are outlined on the small-scale systems eligible for certificates page.

 Every month we publish small-scale renewable energy installation and battery data on the

 postcode data for small-scale installations page.

 Although battery storage systems and their installation are not subject to specific Small-scale Renewable Energy Scheme eligibility requirements, installations must meet all local, state, territory and federal requirements, including electrical safety.
 Batteries should only ever be installed by suitably qualified persons, with appropriate training, accreditation and/or licensing.

 The Clean Energy Regulator inspects a statistically significant sample of small generation units, which may have an integrated battery, installed under the scheme.

 The Clean Energy Regulator is not a safety regulator, and as such, any substandard or unsafe issues associated with small generation units will be referred to the relevant state and territory electrical safety regulator and the CEC.